metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Never mind....strong-side runs seem to be effective against Minnesota's defense.

 As expected, Aaron Rodgers is having some serious trouble producing anything in the passing game without Davonte Adams, Marquez Valdes-Scantling, and Allen Lazard.
 Too many passes are being thrown to his tailbacks, something I don't really remember seeing much from Rodgers before.

+***

+## Steelers @ Bengals

+Watching Moscow Mitch so far...not bad.
+Threw a couple curl routes to Deonte Johnson.